 The new Canterbury Ale House on Capitol Hill definitely isn't a dive bar anymore.
-With Chef Cormac Mahoney at the helm, the food is fantastic and the new decor is bright and open.
+The food is fantastic and the new decor is bright and open.

 “Shrubs” are also known as “drinking vinegars,” and as old-fashioned cocktails have made their way back onto menus all around Seattle, you’ve probably seen more of these vinegar-based drinks as well.

 It’s one of the most stunning views in all of Washington: Hidden Lake Lookout.
 The retired fire observation station was built in 1931 and has spent the last thirty years or so as a destination for intrepid hikers and nature lovers.

 As development moves into the Colman neighborhood, families will likely have to say goodbye to a neighborhood favorite: Judkins Street Cafe.
 We talk with Owner Michael Mcgloin about the future of his popular restaurant.